 If, despite the warnings, you choose to use a walker, it is vital that you never leave your child unattended in one — not even for a brief moment.
 And always block off stairs or other structural hazards in your home.
 Remember that this precaution does not guarantee your child will be safe because babies in walkers can travel at high enough speeds to knock over gates.

 The bottom line is baby walkers are dangerous.
-Keeping the safety of your baby as your most important concern, it is best NOT to ever use baby walkers.
+Keeping the safety of your baby as your most important concern, it is best NEVER to ever use baby walkers.